-Gisèle Stephens-Chu will be part of a panel discussing "Paris' Enduring Status as Arbitration Mecca" at a virtual event organised by Laborde Law during Paris Arbitration Week.
-Other speakers include Nadia Darwazeh, Marc Henry, Gustavo Laborde and Michael Polkinghorne.
-Register here.
+Gisèle Stephens-Chu spoke on a panel discussing "Paris' Enduring Status as Arbitration Mecca" at a virtual event organised by Laborde Law during Paris Arbitration Week.
+Other speakers included Nadia Darwazeh, Marc Henry, Gustavo Laborde and Michael Polkinghorne.

 Gisèle Stephens-Chu gave a seminar on "The Diversity Deficit in Investment Arbitration" during the Summer Law School on International Investment Law 2021 co-hosted by ELSA Athens and the Athens Public International Law Centre.